Consortium on Financing Higher Education

-Formed in the mid-1970s, the Consortium on Financing Higher Education (COFHE) is an unincorporated, voluntary, institutionally-supported organization of 32 highly selective, private liberal arts colleges and universities, all of which are committed to meeting the full demonstrated financial need of admitted students.
+Formed in the mid-1970s, the Consortium on Financing Higher Education (COFHE) was an unincorporated, voluntary, institutionally-supported organization of 32 highly selective, private liberal arts colleges and universities, all of which were committed to meeting the full demonstrated financial need of admitted students.
+The Consortium officially ended its operations on December 31, 2025.

-The Consortium’s data collection, research, and policy analysis focus on matters pertaining to access, affordability, and assessment, particularly as they relate to undergraduate education, admissions, financial aid, and the financing of higher education.
-All data supplied to, compiled by, and shared among the Consortium are subject to strict confidentiality guidelines.
+The Consortium’s data collection, research, and policy analysis had focused on matters pertaining to access, affordability, and assessment, particularly as they relate to undergraduate education, admissions, financial aid, and the financing of higher education.

-The organization's officially stated goals are as follows:
+The organization's officially stated goals were as follows: